GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 It first imports all the SAW functionality we need and enables pretty printing.
 Then it imports our new definitions (e.g. `add`).

-Our first proof, will claim that the function `add`, produces no errors.
-Morr specifically, it says that for all inputs (that's what `refinesFun` quantifies) `add` allways refines to `noErrorsSpec`, that is it returns a pure value.
+Our first proof will claim that the function `add` produces no errors.
+More specifically, it says that for all inputs (that's what `refinesFun` quantifies) `add` always refines to `noErrorsSpec`.
+That is, it returns a pure value.

 ```
 Lemma no_errors_add